The 8 Types of English Nouns You Need to Know, with Lots of Examples

 Amber is full of joy today.

-Parents have a lot of patience.
+My parents have a lot of patience.

-Flying first-class is a luxury.
+Flying first class is a luxury.

 Do you get a thrill from riding a roller coaster?